-When offer letters/emails are sent, applicants are given a date by which written acceptance of the place offered must be received by the School.
-If the applicant fails to accept the place by the due date, it will be assumed that s/he has refused the place.
+When offer emails are sent, applicants are given a date by which written acceptance of the place offered must be received by the School.
+If the applicant fails to accept the place by the due date, it will be assumed that they have refused the place.